evandrocoan/lark/docs/classes.md

 #### iter_subtrees(self)

-Iterates over all the subtrees, never returning to the same node twice (Lark's parse-tree is actually a DAG)
+Iterates over all the subtrees, never returning to the same node twice (Pushdown's parse-tree is actually a DAG)

 #### \_\_eq\_\_, \_\_hash\_\_